RareSkills/blog/solidity-rsa-signatures-for-aidrops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency/solidity-rsa-signatures-for-aidrops-and-presales-beating-ecdsa-and-merkle-trees-in-gas-efficiency.md

 ## Choosing a key size

 Although a key with 829 bits has been factored, it requires a modern supercomputer to do so.
 For applications such as airdropping lower value tokens or putting NFTs on a presale, an attacker does not have an incentive to spend six figures to a million dollars to factor a public key and obtain an NFT in a presale.
-The most expensive Ethereum tokens at this time of writing ([Fidenza](https://opensea.io/collection/fidenza-by-tyler-hobbs) and [Bored Ape Yacht Club](https://opensea.io/collection/boredapeyachtclub)) cost approximately \$100,000 a piece, so for the vast majority of applications, it is not economical for an attacker to try to factor the public key.
+The most expensive Ethereum tokens at the time of writing ([Fidenza](https://opensea.io/collection/fidenza-by-tyler-hobbs) and [Bored Ape Yacht Club](https://opensea.io/collection/boredapeyachtclub)) cost approximately \$100,000 a piece, so for the vast majority of applications, it is not economical for an attacker to try to factor the public key.

 Remember, each bit doubles the difficulty of factoring the integer, so as of 2022, most low value token presales are probably safe with 896 bits.
 In this case, saving users over 2,500 gas compared to ECDSA is compelling.